Here at Thorntons, we’ve been crafting chocolate for over 100 years. That’s a lot of know-how that goes into each and every chocolate we make.

 Then, there was no stopping them.

-A lot has changed since our first humble store in Sheffield.
-By the 1970’s we had nearly 90 shops, and now we have a grand total of 228.
-But some things have stayed exactly the same.
+A lot has changed since our first humble store in Sheffield, but some things have stayed exactly the same.
 We still only use the finest cocoa beans to create our chocolate ‐ whether it’s dark, milk or white.

 And whether we’re making our famous toffees and chocolates or hampers stuffed full of treats, our passion for chocolate and love of craft still shines through in everything we do.